Algebraic Reduction of Hidden Markov Models: Introduction

-Section \ref{sec:problem_definition} is devoted to introducing the notation and the problems of interest, namely obtaining reduced models that reproduce either the single-time marginals or the multi-time marginals of a given HMM, while Section \ref{sec:system_theoretic_approach} presents some preliminary results that extend \cite{itoIdentifiabilityHiddenMarkov1992} from an explicit system-theoretic perspective.
-The key ideas we leverage to obtain a reduced HMMs are described in \ref{sec:single-time_solution}, where a class of reduction algorithm for the single-time marginal problem is developed.
+Section \ref{sec:problem_definition} is devoted to introducing the notation and the problems of interest, namely obtaining reduced models that reproduce either the single-time marginals or the multi-time marginals of a given HMM, while Section \ref{sec:system_theoretic_approach} presents some preliminary results that build upon \cite{itoIdentifiabilityHiddenMarkov1992} from an explicit system-theoretic perspective.
+The main results of the section are obtained specializing a switched-system result that we derive in Appendix \ref{sec:switching} to maintain the focus on HMMs.
+The key ideas we leverage to obtain reduced HMMs are described in \ref{sec:single-time_solution}, where a class of reduction algorithms for the single-time marginal problem is developed.
 Section \ref{sec:multi-time_solution} then extends and adapts these ideas to the multi-time marginal problem.
-A key point in our analysis is that, in order to develop the algorithms, we must switch from the quotient spaces of \cite{itoIdentifiabilityHiddenMarkov1992} to a representative effective subspace.
-The freedom in this choice has a non-trivial effect on the reduction itself.
-The choices for this and other parameters used in the algorithms are discussed in Section \ref{sec:optimal_choice_of_parameters}, where we provide an optimal one for observable HMMs, and propose one for the general case that proves to be optimal in all the examples we tested.
-Some particularly instructive examples are given in Section \ref{sec:examples}, and an outlook on future developments is provided in Section \ref{sec:conclusion}.
+A key point in our analysis is that, in order to develop the algorithms, we must switch from the abstract quotient spaces of \cite{itoIdentifiabilityHiddenMarkov1992} to a representative effective subspace.
+We show that the choice of representative has a non-trivial effect on the reduction itself.
+How to select this and other parameters used in the algorithms is discussed in Section \ref{sec:optimal_choice_of_parameters}, where we provide optimal choices for a class of models that includes observable HMMs and Markov chains.
+The same choices prove to be optimal in all the tested examples, also in the presence of non-observable components of the reachable space.
+Some particularly instructive examples are given in Section \ref{sec:examples}, and an outlook on future developments is provided with the concluding remarks in Section \ref{sec:conclusion}.